Nicholas2023/AirBnB_clone_v2/README.md

 # AirBnB Clone v2 :smile:

 This is a Python project that aims to create an improved version of an AirBnB clone using MySQL as the database storage engine.
-The project involves implementing various features, improving the command-line interface, and utilizing SQLAlchemy for database interactions.
+The project involves the implementing of various features, improving the command-line interface, and utilizing SQLAlchemy for database interactions.

 ## Table of Contents